MarkReddy87/Battleships/README.md

 ### Screenshots

 #### Computer win screenshot:
 Here we see how the board is updated with the location of a battleship hit marked with an "*".
-In this particular case the computer won but if the user wins the boards prints the same way but with a different message above.
+In this particular case the computer won but if the user wins the boards prints out the same way but with a different message above it.
 ![Computer win screenshot](screenshots/comp_win_ss.PNG)

 ### Invalid guess screenshot:
 Here we see what happens when a user enters a string value instead of a number.
-This counts as a turn for the user and can only do this 5 times before the program ends.
+This counts as a turn for the user and they can only do this 5 times before the program ends.
 ![Invalid guess screenshot](screenshots/invalid_guess_ss.PNG)

 ### Miss screenshot:
-Here we can see that the player guess has missed and the playing board has been updated with the guessed coordinates by replacing the "#" with a "@".
+Here we can see that the player has missed and the playing board has been updated with the guessed coordinates by replacing the "#" with a "@".
 This will continue for each guess until the turn limit is reached or there is a winner.
 ![Miss screenshot](screenshots/miss_ss.PNG)

 ### No more guesses screenshot:
-Here we see the board is updated with many computer and player misses.
+Here we see the board is updated with multiple computer and player misses.
 The user is told they have no more guesses and is wished luck in their next attempt.
 ![No more guesses screenshot](screenshots/no_guesses_left_ss.PNG)

 ### Out of bounds guess screenshot